EGI-Federation/datahub-documentation/source/api.rst

 registered in the Onezone.

-The following variables should be exported:
+The following variables should be set:

 * `API_ACCESS_TOKEN`: Onedata API access token
 * `ONEZONE_HOST`: name or IP of the Onezone host (to use Onezone API).